Let’s Eat Cake and Talk About Death

 Synapse: It sounds like this would also be helpful for the people left behind.

-When I did my interviews with the under-served, I found that talking to strangers these subjects allowed them to find meaning.
+When I did my interviews with the under-served, I found that talking to strangers [about these subjects] allowed them to find meaning.
 Victor Frankl talked to people in concentration camps and came up with this idea that if you find some kind of meaning in your suffering, you’re still suffering, but you change the quality of your suffering.

 Giving your life meaning decreases your stress.
 Why should we wait until the end of life to do that?
 That’s the idea of the Death Café — it’s that opportunity to make something of it while you can.